Nmuta/tt_local_backup/README.md

 ### UI
 There are two different types of local environments that can be used.

-1) All local - `npm run start` - this will run the Angular app locally and point all API requests to a local instance of Steward API.
+1) All local - `yarn start:local-api` - this will run the Angular app locally and point all API requests to a local instance of Steward API.

-2) Local UI/ Dev API - `npm run dev:start`- this will run the Angular app locally and point all API requests to the DEV instance of Steward API.
+2) Local UI/ Dev API - `yarn start`- this will run the Angular app locally and point all API requests to the DEV instance of Steward API.

 ### API
 To run the Steward API locally, open up the solution in Visual Studio.
 Make sure the StewardApi project is set as the Startup Project and click the Visual Studio's run button (green arrow).